Stephen Parkinson - Earthwatch Europe

 GroundTruth2.0 (Horizon 2020)

-In his previous role, Stephen was a research assistant for the Ground Truth 2.0 project and supported the citizen observatory VattenFokus with their ongoing water quality monitoring.
+Stephen was a researcher for the Ground Truth 2.0 project and supported the citizen observatory VattenFokus with their ongoing water quality monitoring.

 Website by AgencyForGood